 What Are Intake And Output Placement?

 A canister filter (Ex- Fluval fx6, Eheim) has many parts in its construction.
 The main being the intake, the outlet, and the pump.
 The intake manifold of the filter draws in the water from the tank, while the outlet does the opposite.
 The output placement or output nozzles are there to turn the water back into the tank after getting filtered in the canister filter.

 The spray bar helps to add some movement to the water of the aquarium.
 The mechanism of the canister filter depends on gravity.
 The intake tube takes in the aquarium water, and the output nozzle discharges the water back to the fish tank.
 In between the process, the canister uses multiple filtration systems to filter the dirty water.

 To help the water flow efficiently, you have to put the filter under the fish tank.
 As most canister filter has purge valves, you can easily disconnect them from the for servicing.

 Canister Filter Installation And Placement Guidelines

-Most power filters (ex- HOB filters, sponge filters, UV sterilizer, etc.) are pretty effortless to install.
+Most power filters (ex- HOB filters, sponge filters, UV sterilizers, etc.) are pretty effortless to install.
 As for the aquarium canister filter, the installation method is only a bit modified due to its diverse mechanisms.

 To understand the placement of the filter parts, you have to understand the installation process of the device from start to end.
-These simple steps will help you to install the aquarium canister filter without any issue.
+These simple steps will help you to install the aquarium canister filter without any issues.
 Although the installation process may slightly differ with varied canister filter types, the basic steps are pretty much alike.